JRN-2017/Week4CourseWork/tidydata/codebook.md

 * fBodyBodyGyroJerkMagMean
 * fBodyBodyGyroJerkMagStd
 * fBodyBodyGyroJerkMagMeanFreq

-# Activity Labels
+Item 3 Activity Labels
-* WALKING (1): subject was walking during the test
+* WALKING (value 1): subject was walking during the test
-* WALKING_UPSTAIRS (2): subject was walking up a staircase during the test
+* WALKING_UPSTAIRS (value 2): subject was walking up a staircase during the test
-* WALKING_DOWNSTAIRS (3): subject was walking down a staircase during the test
+* WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase during the test
-* SITTING (4): subject was sitting during the test
+* SITTING (value 4): subject was sitting during the test
-* STANDING (5): subject was standing during the test
+* STANDING (value 5): subject was standing during the test
-* LAYING (6): subject was laying down during the test
+* LAYING (value 6): subject was laying down during the test